 Never be fixated on the outcome, your plan, your goals and etc. Anytime you are fixated on something or someone, expectations are bound to be there.
 Because you limit yourself when you can’t live without something or someone.

 It’s not about having the perfect plan.
 It’s about reflecting and changing your actions along the way.
 Entrepreneurs don’t become successful because they have the perfect plan right at the start.
 They put their ideas out there.
-If it doesn’t work, they understand why and makes changes to their ideas and then execute their ideas again.
+If it doesn’t work, they understand why and make changes to their ideas and then execute their ideas again.
 It’s an iterative process.

-And a plan is made from the past.
+And a plan is made in the past.
 Stay in the present.
 If something needs change right now, change it.
 Be open to the possibilities.
 Don’t lock yourself with some expectations you formed in the past.

 7. Allow others to manage their expectations of you.

 You may have no expectations for other people or situations.
 But other people may have expectations of you.

 - Parents expect you to be a doctor, lawyer, or accountant.

 - Your partner expects you to spend time together.

 - Your children expect you to be there for all their soccer matches or dance rehearsals.